Is Your Present Mindset Keeping You From Reaching Your Full Potential?

 In one example, she talks about professional tennis player John McEnroe.
 Considered to be a natural-born athlete from an early age, in 1979, McEnroe lost in three straight sets in a doubles match at Wimbledon.
 He also lost his serve twice while no one else did.
 Thinking back on the experience, McEnroe says, “That was the ultimate embarrassment.”
 He handled his failure by not playing mixed doubles again for twenty years.

-In contrast, professional basketball player, Michael Jordan, was not considered a “natural.”
+In contrast, professional basketball player Michael Jordan was not considered a “natural.”
 In fact, he was cut from his high school varsity team and wasn’t recruited by the college he wanted to play for, nor was he drafted by the first two NBA teams that could have chosen him.
-He, on the other hand, met his failures with his legendary dogged practice.
+Unlike McEnroe, he met his failures with his legendary dogged practice.

 So how is it that two successful people behave so differently when facing failure?
 And how is it that Jordan, who, according to Dweck, was not considered a natural reached a level of success so much greater than that of McEnroe, who was considered a natural?